-- i) The transmission assets were scheduled to be put into commercial operation within 16 months from the date of IA i.e. 11.5.2017.
-Accordingly, the transmission asset was scheduled to be put into commercial operation on 11.9.2018. - j) The details of scheduled commercial operation date (SCOD), date of commercial operation (COD) and time over-run are as follows:
+SI.
+No. Sub-station Bus Reactor 1 400/220 kV Banaskantha (Radhanesda) Pooling Station 1X125 MVAR i) The transmission asset was scheduled to be put into commercial operation within 18 months from the date of IA i.e., 8.12.2017.
+Accordingly, the transmission asset was scheduled to be put into commercial operation on 8.6.2019.
+However, it was put into commercial operation on 5.9.2020.
+Thus, there was time over-run of 455 days.

-SCOD COD Time over-run 11.9.2018 5.9.2020 24 months (approx.) i.e. 725 days k) The Petitioner has submitted that LTA granted to GPCL at Banaskantha (Raghanesda) for 750 MW was operationalized with effect from 12.8.2021.
+j) The Petitioner has submitted that LTA granted to GPCL at Banaskantha (Raghanesda) for 750 MW was operationalized with effect from 12.8.2021.
 The Petitioner has also submitted the details of the status of the generators, within the solar park of GPCL, covered in the transmission system.
 The details and status of the generators covered in the main and supplementary transmission system is as follows:

-Details of Generating Plants Capacity (MW) Date of Commercial Operation Gujarat Industries Power Company Limited 100 10.8.2021 Tata Power Renewable Energy Limited 100 10.8.2021 Electro Solaire Private Limited 150 10.8.2021 Liectio Solalie Filvate Limited 50 13.8.2021 GSECL 200 Yet to be Selection of Developer is under Process 100 commissioned Total 700
+Details of Generating Plants Capacity (MW) COD Gujarat Industries Power Company Limited 100 10.8.2021 Tata Power Renewable Energy Limited 100 10.8.2021 Electro Solaire Private Limited 150 10.8.2021 50 13.8.2021 GSECL 200 Yet to be Selection of Developer is under Process 100 commissioned Total 700

-- 4. The Respondents are transmission utilities, distribution licensees and power departments which are procuring transmission services from the Petitioner, mainly beneficiaries of Western Region. - 5.
-The Petitioner has served the petition on the Respondents and notice regarding filing of this petition has been published in the newspapers in accordance with Section 64 of the Electricity Act, 2003.
+4. The Respondents are distribution licensees, power departments and transmission licensees, which are procuring transmission services from the Petitioner, mainly beneficiaries of Western Region.

+5. The Petitioner has served the petition on the Respondents and notice regarding filing of this petition has been published in the newspapers in accordance with Section 64 of the Electricity Act, 2003.
 No comments or suggestions have been received from the general public in response to the aforesaid notices published in the newspapers.
-Madhya Pradesh Power Management Company Limited (MPPMCL), Respondent No. 1, has filed its reply vide affidavit dated 14.10.2021 and has raised issue of time over-run, IDC & IEDC, Additional Capital Expenditure (ACE) and GST.
-The Petitioner vide affidavit dated 24.11.2021 has filed rejoinder to MPPMCL's reply.
-The submissions of the Petitioner and MPPMCL are discussed at relevant paragraph of this order.
+MP Power Management Company Limited, Jabalpur (MPPMCL), Respondent No. 1, has filed its reply vide affidavit dated 7.6.2021 and has raised issues of time over-run, completion cost, Additional Capital Expenditure (ACE) and GST.
+The Petitioner vide affidavit dated 17.6.2021 has filed rejoinder to MPPMCL's reply.
+The submissions of the Petitioner and issues raised by MPPMCL and the clarifications given by the Petitioner are discussed at relevant paragraph of this order.

-- 6. This order is issued considering the submissions made by the Petitioner in the petition dated 4.12.2020; the Petitioner's affidavits dated 14.9.2021, 22.11.2021 and 16.12.2021; MPPMCL's reply dated 14.10.2021 and the Petitioner's rejoinder dated 24.11.2021 thereto. - 7.
-The hearing in this matter was held through video conference on 25.11.2021 and the order in the matter was reserved. - 8.
-Having heard the representatives of the Petitioner and MPPMCL and having perused of the materials on record, we proceed to dispose of the petition.
+6. This order is issued considering the submissions made by the Petitioner in the petition vide affidavit dated 19.11.2020; the Petitioner's affidavits dated 3.3.2021, 17.6.2021, 21.6.2021, 24.11.2021 and 16.12.2021; MPPMCL's reply vide affidavit dated 7.6.2021 and the Petitioner's rejoinder vide affidavit dated 17.6.2021 thereto.

+7. The hearing in this matter was held through video conference on 25.11.2021 and the order was reserved.

+8. Having heard the representatives of the Petitioner and MPPMCL and perused the materials on record, we proceed to dispose of the petition.